 - Before migrating a project to a new workflow

-- An external program is modifying Jira's databasee
+- An external program is modifying Jira's database

 - Troubleshooting a server crash

-If an error is encountered, most of the integrity checks provide a 'repair' option which attempts to reset the data to a stable state.
+If an error is encountered, most of the integrity checks provide a 'repair' option that attempts to reset the data to a stable state.

-For all of the following procedures, you must be logged in as a user with the Jira System Administrators global permission.
+For all of the following procedures, you must be logged in as a user with the Jira system administrator global permissions.